Pure Differential Privacy for Functional Summaries with a Laplace-like Process: The Independent Component Laplace Process Mechanism

-In this section, we first define the Independent Component Laplace Process, and then formally propose the \textit{the ICLP mechanism}.
-To achieve $\epsilon$-DP, we will release the private summary that takes the form of $\tilde{f}_{D} = f_{D} + \sigma Z$, where $\sigma$ is a positive scalar and $Z$ as an ICLP noise.
-Initially, we assume $f_D$ lies in a real separable Hilbert space $\mbH$.
-Then we also show that privacy protection can also hold for the space of continuous functions (which is not a Hilbert space) as well under certain assumptions on the covariance operator.
-The proofs of all the Lemmas and Theorems can be found in Appendix \ref{apd: proofs for ICLP}.
+In this section, we first formally define the Independent Component Laplace Process and then propose an additive noise mechanism called \textit{the ICLP mechanism}.
+Specifically, to achieve $\epsilon$-DP, we will release the privatized summary that takes the form of $\tilde{f}_{D} = f_{D} + \sigma Z$, where $\sigma$ is a positive scalar and $Z$ is an ICLP noise.
+Initially, we assume $f_D$ lies in a real separable Hilbert space $\mbH$ and establish the $\epsilon$-DP guarantee.
+We then show that privacy protection can also hold for the space of continuous functions (which is not a Hilbert space) under certain assumptions on the covariance operator.
+The proofs of all the theorems can be found in Appendix \ref{apd: proofs for ICLP}.